The Sharpees: History

+The groups 1960’s recording ‘Go On And Laugh’ with Herbert Reeves on lead vocal, has (belatedly) become a massive hit on the UK Northern Soul scene.

 During the group's first tour that year, O'Toole succumbed to tuberculosis.
 He was replaced by former member Stacy Johnson, who had since left Ike & Tina Turner.
 The group went to Oner-derful's Chicago studio to record their next single, "Tired of Being Lonely," which became their biggest hit.
 The record reached several local charts and in February 1966, it reached No. 90 on the Cash Box Top 100 Singles.
 Now a nationally known act, the Sharpees toured the chitlin' circuit, and played at major theaters such as the Howard Theater in Washington D.C., the Apollo Theater in New York City, and the Regal Theater in Chicago on the same bill as Smokey Robinson & The Miracles and Stevie Wonder.
 In 1967, while they were touring with the Drifters they were given erroneous directions to the next gig.
 Guy and Johnson believe it was intentional because the Sharpees were a threat.
 Financial disputes caused the group to split up for a period of time.

 Although, the group did not chart again they recorded sporadically.
 In 1969, the Sharpees teamed up with Benny Sharp for the single "Music (I Like It)," written by Sharp and Stacy Johnson, released on One-derful's sublabel Midas Records as Benny Sharp & the Sharpies.
 The Sharpees continued to perform around St. Louis even after Herbert Reeves was shot and killed in 1972, in retaliation for beating up a guy.
 In 1978, Sharp quit professional music and focused on religion, becoming an elder at the Refuge Temple in East St. Louis.
 Johnson continued to perform with Guy and Gwin Massey.
 In the mid 1980s, Guy and Johnson formed a newly reformed Sharpies which included Guy's nephew Paul Grady, but it was short-lived.